red-gate/ks/ks4/ks4.md

 # Kubernetes series part 4

 The objective here is to update our app so that we can detect python code changes on the fly.
-This will speed up development cycles.
+This will speed up our backend development cycles while still working with kubernetes in a development environment.

 1. navigate to ks4